t-mullen/wire-protocol/streamless.md

 # Streamless API

 `wire-protocol` also supports an alternative API without streaming.
 This is optimized for the browser, making the bundle signficantly smaller and avoiding costly ArrayBuffer-to-Buffer conversions.
+To use: `require('wire-protocol/src/browser-nostream')` or `wire-protocol-nostream.js`.

 Everything is the same except how you connect `WireProtocol` objects.